 When AVG was running, Task Manager (Run > taskmgr) gave me a list of several different AVG processes: AVGUI.exe, AVGSvc.exe, avgsvca.exe, aswidsagenta.exe, and avguix.exe.
 When I went to the system tray, selected the AVG icon, right-clicked on it, and changed it to “Protection is OFF,” the only one that disappeared was aswidsagenta.exe.
 So it seemed that was the one I should be testing for.
 The situation with Malwarebytes was simpler.
 If Malwarebytes didn’t have a window open onscreen, then Task Manager showed it as having only one running process, MBAMService.exe, and that disappeared when I went to the system tray and selected Quit Malwarebytes.

-I set Task Scheduler (Run > taskschd.msc) to run this VERIFYRUNNING.BAT batch file once an hour.
-It seemed to work, in the sense that it did detect when the specified AVG file was not running.
-The upshot was that AVG was always running, except when it wasn’t; and when it wasn’t, I couldn’t get it to cooperate, so ultimately I uninstalled it and went with Avira instead.
+Eventually I found was that AVG was always running, except when it wasn’t; and when it wasn’t, I couldn’t get it to cooperate, so ultimately I uninstalled it and went with Avira instead.
 When Avira was running, I found these processes running in Task Manager with the Avira icon and/or name: avshadow.exe, avguard.exe, sched.exe, Avira.Systray.exe, Avira.ServiceHost.exe, avgnt.exe, and Avira.SoftwareUpdater.ServiceHost.exe.
 When I went to system tray > Avira icon > right-click > uncheck Enable Real-Time Protection, those processes all continued to run; the only visible change was in the icon for Avira.Systray.exe.
 In Task Manager, I saw that avguard.exe seemed to be using more system resources (i.e., CPU and memory) than any other, so I revised the batch file to test for avguard.exe.
+That seemed to work.

-There was another thing that I needed to fix.
-HOURLY.BAT would open in a full CMD window.
+As I say, I came up with a batch file and called it HOURLY.BAT; and then I created a task of that same name in Task Scheduler, and adjusted its Task Scheduler properties so that it would run every hour.
+That created another problem: HOURLY.BAT would open in a full CMD window.
 I didn’t want that.
-Every hour, the window would distract me, obscure what I was looking at, and sometimes even steal keystrokes.
+Every hour, that full window would distract me, obscure what I was looking at, and sometimes even steal keystrokes.
 I wanted that batch file to run in a hidden or minimized way.
 For that purpose, a search led to various suggestions, including these:

 - ComputerHope essentially recommended altering the Task Scheduler entry as follows: (1) the Program/script entry should be CMD.EXE, (2) the Add Arguments box should contain this: /c start /min HOURLY.BAT ^& exit, and (3) the Start In box should contain the path leading to the folder where HOURLY.BAT was stored.
 That worked for me.
 Its only sign of activity was a momentary addition to the taskbar, as the batch file executed and then quit.